Impacted by Unexpected Federal Funding Changes?

 Addressing Barriers

-Federal funds propel vital community projects through large infusions of support, but can present many challenges and barriers.
-These challenges vary – from the fast-paced opportunities that the Bipartisan Infrastructure Law introduced to changing circumstances brought forth by the new administration.
-Any ensuing funding pauses can quickly instill uncertainty and confusion for nonprofits and communities, leaving underresourced – but impactful – organizations at a significant disadvantage.
+Federal funds propel vital community projects, but can present many challenges and barriers.
+These challenges vary – from required matching funds to quick turnaround deadlines to the sweeping changes introduced by the new administration.
+Funding pauses can quickly instill uncertainty and confusion for nonprofits and communities, leaving under-resourced organizations at a significant disadvantage.
 As a responsive funding mechanism, the FRLF can also help grantees who manage federal funding stay afloat during times of uncertainty.
+Visit our Emergency Needs Requests page if your organization was recently impacted by a federal funding cut or freeze.

 Priorities With Immediate And Lasting Impact